Undergraduate Admission Requirements

 3. Students may not be admitted to pursue an additional major, or be awarded an additional major, if it carries the same name as any other current area of study or completed academic awards from WSU.
 This includes current or completed degrees; majors; options, concentrations, or subplans within the major; or other supplemental academic awards, such as minors.
 However, a student who has earned an additional major may subsequently be admitted to seek a higher academic award with the approval of the offering department (e.g., a student who has earned an additional major in Spanish may later return to seek a degree in Foreign Languages, with a major in Spanish).

-4. Note that for each additional baccalaureate degree, students must complete an additional 30 semester hours.
+4. Note that for each additional baccalaureate degree, students must complete an additional 30 semester credits.
 See Rule 118.

 A student may change majors with the approval of the head of the new academic unit or designee.